-This document and video will demonstrate how CrowdStrike can manage the native OS host firewall.
+This document and video will demonstrate how CrowdStrike can manage the native Windows and Mac OS host firewall.
 Through the existing agent and cloud based platform, this option provides companies centralized management of enterprise firewall features on the endpoint.

 How are firewall rules defined?

-In the Crowdstrike UI under “Configuration”, there is an option for “Firewall Rule Groups”.
+In the Crowdstrike UI under “Configuration”, the list of existing “Firewall Rule Groups” can be viewed including status and platform.
 From that screen, you have the option to edit existing groups or “Create rule group”.

 For each newly created group, there is an option to clone an existing group or start a new group.
 As new firewall rules are added, the name and description are entered along with configuration details such as network direction, protocol and applicable addresses.